UZhomart/graphql/README.md

 - Font Awesome for the icon library
 - GitHub Pages for free hosting
 - The open-source community for inspiration and tools

+## License

+This project is part of the Tomorrow School curriculum and is intended for educational purposes.

 ---